Zymbit-Docs/docs/content/_index.md

 Welcome to Zymbit’s Documentation Site.
 Here, you will find all the resources you need to learn about and to use all Zymbit products.

-If you are participating in the SCM Alpha program, documentation and information can be found [here](https://zymbit-docs.github.io/docs-staging/branch/alpha/).
+We are now shipping SCM Beta product.
+Documentation and information can be found [here](https://zymbit-docs.github.io/docs-staging/branch/beta/).